FJRubio67/ODESurv/README.md

 This repository contains information about the project `ODESurv`, which concerns the use of ordinary differential equations in survival analysis.
 In particular, this repository contains real data applications and R code for the survival models in:

-> Christen, J. A., and Rubio, F. J. (2024+).
-Dynamic Survival Analysis: Modelling the Hazard Function via Ordinary Differential Equations. *Statistical Methods in Medical Research*, in press. https://doi.org/10.1177/09622802241268504
+> Christen, J. A., and Rubio, F. J. (2024).
+Dynamic Survival Analysis: Modelling the Hazard Function via Ordinary Differential Equations. *Statistical Methods in Medical Research*, 33: 1768-1784. https://doi.org/10.1177/09622802241268504
 >
 > Preprint. http://arxiv.org/abs/2308.05205